ituslab/simple-webstorage/README.md

 # [Async Simple Web Storage](https://www.npmjs.com/package/simple-webstorage)
-> Lightweight utilities that can make easier to write and read application storage in client browser. it's a asynchronous API using Promise
+> Lightweight utilities that can make easier to write and read application storage in client browser.
+Inspired by [Sutan gading](), one of our team member

+> it's a asynchronous API using Promise

 ### Support :
 - Local Storage